 It is difficult to study White-spotted mouse deer because they are secretive and elusive species.
 We do know that they reproduce all year, with peak breeding seasons happening during the wet months.
 Female mouse deer typically have a single calf, though twins have been observed.
 The gestation phase lasts about six months.
 Mothers will care for their children till they reach the age of three to four months.

 As you may know, mouse deer are small animals, and their young are much smaller.
 As a result, large predators frequently hunt them.
 To protect their young, mouse-deer moms frequently carry them in their mouths.
 Even with this protection, many young mouse-deer do not survive to be adults.
 This is because they are so little and vulnerable that they are frequently killed before they can mature.
 Some make it to adulthood despite the difficulties that young experience.
 These adults can then produce children, completing the life cycle and increasing their population numbers.
+The usual lifespan is roughly ten years, although the species only lives for about six years in captivity.

 Physical Features